MaskPro: Linear-Space Probabilistic Learning for Strict (N:M)-Sparsity on LLMs: Proofs

 and $g_{\text{sr}}$ as update via loss residual with smoothing tracker:

 It is worth noting that these two introduced additional terms $f(\mathbf{m}_0\odot \mathbf{w},\xi)$ and $\delta$ are independent of the logits variable $\pi$ such that we can know that

 Therefore, our proposed update using the loss residual with smoothing tracker remains an unbiased estimator of the standard policy gradient.
 Similarly, letting $\delta=0$, it degrades to the update with only loss residual, which is also a unbiased estimator of the standard policy gradient.
 In fact, our proposed enhanced version of the policy gradient update can be viewed as an auxiliary training method that introduces a baseline term, similar to the approach in reinforcement learning~\citep{williams1992simple}.
+Results are also consistent with existing similar analysis~\citep{fan2025joint}.